acastrounis/data-wrangler/README.md

 # wranglyzer

-A python package for routine data wrangling and EDA tasks
+A python package for routine data wrangling and analytics tasks

 More on its way...